rufinogs/Java_Projects/README.md

 # Java_Projects
-Projects and labs Devolping in Java language programming
+Projects and Labs using Java language programming.
+With his correct documentation and the UML Diagram.